 - pregnancy symptoms or persistent uncertainty.

 The test answers whether hCG is detectable at the time of testing.
 It does not retrospectively confirm that every pill was taken correctly.
-For help identifying whether a pill-taking situation created a pregnancy risk, see the missed-pill hub or the immediate missed-pill checklist.
+For help identifying whether a pill-taking situation created a pregnancy risk, see what to do if you missed a pill and had sex or the immediate next steps after just missing a pill.

 Does the Time of Day Matter?